Mongolian Revolution of 1911: Role of Russia

+The Mongolian revolution was for the most part an orderly transference of power, due to the realism of Qing authorities in Mongolia, and in no small part to the presence of Russian troops, who provided protection for these authorities and Chinese troops.

 The role of the Russians in this revolution (and later in the revolution of 1921) has been controversial.
 Chinese historians especially have often explained the events of 1911 as the product of "Tsarist provocations and manipulations".
 This conclusion however contradicts with archival materials from Russia and Mongolia.
 The movement for independence in Outer Mongolia was to a large extent the reaction to the new Qing policies aimed at assimilating the Mongols by Han Chinese.
-The Russian imperial government preferred to see Outer Mongolia as a buffer state against Chinese and Japanese influences on the Russian borders in Siberia, a dependent state or autonomy of China.
+The Russian imperial government preferred to see Outer Mongolia as a buffer state against Chinese and Japanese influences on the Russian borders in Siberia, a dependent state or an autonomous region of China.
 The revolution also reflected a growing sense of nationalism on the part of the Mongolians, and their desire to form a nation state, political and social forces that were at work in China at that time as well.

+The situation was different in Inner Mongolia.
+There, Chinese authorities remained in power, even though Mongol activists were preparing to join Outer Mongolia in independence.
+Members of the pro-Qing Royalist Party were known to support the independence of Inner Mongolia, and some argued for a monarchist state covering Manchuria as well as Outer and Inner Mongolia.
+Most notably, Gungsangnorbu, leader of the Inner Mongolian Harqin Banner, forged close contacts with the Japanese in December 1911.
+He and other inner Mongolian princes took loans, promised the Japanese mining rights and received major arms shipments.